Meningococcal disease: Treatment

 When meningococcal disease is suspected, treatment must be started immediately and should not be delayed while waiting for investigations.
 Treatment in primary care usually involves prompt intramuscular administration of benzylpenicillin, and then an urgent transfer to hospital (hopefully, an academic level I medical center, or at least a hospital with round the clock neurological care, ideally with neurological intensive and critical care units) for further care.
 Once in the hospital, the antibiotics of choice are usually IV broad spectrum 3rd generation cephalosporins, e.g., cefotaxime or ceftriaxone.
 Benzylpenicillin and chloramphenicol are also effective.
 Supportive measures include IV fluids, oxygen, inotropic support, e.g., dopamine or dobutamine and management of raised intracranial pressure.
 Steroid therapy may help in some adult patients, but is unlikely to affect long term outcomes.

 There is some debate on which antibiotic is most effective at treating the illness.
 A systematic review compared two antibiotics.
 There was one trial: an open label (not blinded) non-inferiority trial of 510 people comparing two different types of antibiotics; ceftriaxone (in which there were 14 deaths out of 247), and chloramphenicol (12 deaths out of 256).
 There were no reported side effects.
 Both antibiotics were considered equally effective.
 Antibiotic choice should be based on local antibiotic resistance information.

 Prognosis

 Complications

 Complications following meningococcal disease can be divided into early and late groups.
 Early complications include: raised intracranial pressure, disseminated intravascular coagulation, seizures, circulatory collapse and organ failure.

-Later complications are: deafness, blindness, lasting neurological deficits, reduced IQ, and gangrene leading to amputations.
+Later complications of meningococcal disease can be physical, neurological, or psychological.
+Physical effects, most commonly following meningococcal septicemia, may include limb malformation or amputation.
+These outcomes are more frequently observed in children who have experienced invasive meningococcal disease.
+Neurological complications, typically associated with meningococcal meningitis, can include hearing loss, cognitive impairments, and seizures.
+Psychological effects, observed in children, include post-traumatic stress disorder (PTSD) and increased levels of anxiety.